ethicsbowlchina/makingandlearning/modules/session one/_posts/2000-01-04-Community-Connection.md

 *The community is hosted on Discourse, which means someone will need to create a free account in order to post.
 [You can do that here](https://community.p2pu.org/c/making-learning)*

-[Upload what you've completed](https://community.p2pu.org/t/session-1-setting-a-vision-for-making/2536) with your vision statement – either what you’ve written in the tool or your current version of a vision statement.
+For this first session, [Upload what you've completed](https://community.p2pu.org/t/session-1-setting-a-vision-for-making/2536) with your vision statement – either what you’ve written in the tool or your current version of a vision statement.
 You could also include a video recording of you making your pitch!